-After catching a ton of salmon this fall we were left with over 25 pounds of fish fillets!
-What better way to use all of this yummy fresh fish but smoke it of course.
+After catching a ton of salmon, we were left with over 25 pounds of fish fillets!
+What better way to use all of this yummy fresh fish but smoke it, of course.

 We discovered that there are few to no recipes for simple keto smoked salmon.
 I have been following a ketogenic lifestyle for nearly three years – check out my keto beginner guide to see how I lost 85lbs – so it was important to me that this recipe be sugar-free.

 You can, of course, use regular sugar or your sweetener of choice to make smoked salmon as well.

 Fish is a staple in my diet now and I have learned to love it, especially when prepared like this delicious Lemon Chipotle BBQ Salmon Recipe.